 Step 1: Register

-Firstly, navigate to Plus500’s website and register an account.
-To do that, click the “Start Trading Now” button and fill in the form with your details.
+Firstly, click here and register your account.
+Click the “Start Trading Now” button and fill in the form with your details.
 Plus500 accepts integrations with your Google+, and Facebook accounts for a faster sign up process.

 Step 2: Verification